 Biography

-Betty Parsons (b.
-1900, New York, NY; d.
-1982, Southold, NY) is best known as a visionary New York gallerist of mid-century art, whose eye for great artists helped to shape and define twentieth-century art in the US.
+Betty Parsons (b.1900 New York, US; d.1982 Southold, New York, US) is best known as a visionary New York gallerist of mid-century art, whose eye for great artists helped to shape and define twentieth-century art in the US.
 Alongside her gallery career, Parsons was an abstract painter and sculptor who maintained a rigorous artistic practice, painting during weekends in her Long Island studio.
-‘When I’m not at the gallery, my own art is my relaxation,’ she once said.
-‘That’s my greatest joy.’
+‘When I’m not at the gallery, my own art is my relaxation’, she once said.
+‘That’s my greatest joy’.

 Read more